Sometimes it feels like we live in our cars. Unfortunately, that means

 takes only an hour or so to do the work likely isn't providing the same

 service as shops that take half a day.

 Ask the shop to show you proof that it carries a current liability insurance

-policy, which would cover repair costs if your car were damaged while in
+policy, which would cover repair costs if your car were damaged.

 If you'll be using a mobile detailing service, make sure that the operator